You are here

 To file a complaint, the ESEA Complaint Form below must be fully completed.

-The form requires a party to explain the nature of the complaint, the entities involved and the resolution being sought.
-See the complaint form for exact requirements.
+• The form requires a party to explain the nature of the complaint (including the statutory or regulatory requirement that was violated), the supporting facts, the resolution being sought, and the signature of the complainant.

 For Additional Information Contact: